top of page

 Scale of project relative to land acreage

-Multiple tributaries run through the property
+Multiple tributaries running through the property

 Infrastructure modifications required